Frame and park settings

 Moving frames manually (shadow frames)

 After generation, you can freely move tables around and copy them.
-However, sometimes they might turn red because they need to be adapted to terrain or reassigned to an area.
+However, sometimes they might turn red because they need to be adapted to the terrain or reassigned to an area.
 Until they are resolved they will not be counted inside Layout information.

 🛈 To learn more about how to work with shadow frames please click below.